angular/batarang/README.md

 3. [Download the packed extension](https://github.com/downloads/angular/angularjs-batarang/angularjs-batarang.crx)
 4. Open the file (should open with Canary, otherwise try dragging/dropping the file into Canary) and follow the prompts to install.

+## Screencast

+Check out [this screencast](http://www.youtube.com/embed/q-7mhcHXSfM) that walks you through the Batarang's features.

 ## Using the Batarang
 First, navigate Chrome Canary to the AngularJS application that you want to debug.
 [Open the Developer Tools](https://developers.google.com/chrome-developer-tools/docs/overview#access).
 There should be an AngularJS icon.
 Click on it to open he AngularJS Batarang.